 Is it hard to hit a fairway wood off the ground?

 It's harder than hitting off a tee — but very learnable.
 The main adjustment is understanding that you're not taking a divot; you're sweeping the ball off the turf.
 Ball position forward of center, slight weight shift toward the target, shallow angle of attack.
-The Callaway Epic Max's shallow face and low CG make this easier than most clubs — it launches even on slightly thin contact.
+A modern max-forgiveness fairway wood with a shallow face and low CG makes this easier than most clubs — it launches even on slightly thin contact.
 After a bucket of range balls with the right technique, most beginners see significant improvement.

 The Bottom Line